Migrating Data Warehouse to the Cloud: The Ultimate Guide

 As organizations begin to realize the need for and importance of data analytics, more and more of them are looking into implementing an enterprise data warehouse to leverage data that would otherwise be trapped in silos.
 In addition to helping organizations consolidate their data, a data warehouse can be used to maintain data history and make it easier to query data.

-While both on-prem and cloud data warehouses offer immense benefits, most organizations today prefer migrating data warehouses to the cloud to go with modern cloud data warehouses, as compared to legacy data warehouses, due to the enhanced agility, scalability, and security they offer.
+While both on-premises and cloud data warehouses offer immense benefits, most organizations today prefer migrating data warehouses to the cloud to go with modern cloud data warehouses, as compared to legacy data warehouses, due to the enhanced agility, scalability, and security they offer.

 Cloud-based data warehouses also offer more flexibility and can be less costly for organizations that are just beginning to figure out what features they will need and how much storage space will be enough for their projects.

-While both on-prem and cloud data warehouses offer immense benefits, most organizations today prefer to go with modern cloud data warehouses, as compared to legacy data warehouses, due to the enhanced agility, scalability, and security they offer.
+While both on-premises and cloud data warehouses offer immense benefits, most organizations today prefer to go with modern cloud data warehouses, as compared to legacy data warehouses, due to the enhanced agility, scalability, and security they offer.

 Cloud-based data warehouses also offer more flexibility and can be less costly for organizations that are just beginning to figure out what features they will need and how much storage space will be enough for their projects.